-- Whether your rhinoplasty is a revisional procedure
+- Whether your Rhinoplasty is a revisional procedure

 Is a Non-Surgical Nose Job Possible?

 Fillers can also be placed in areas to correct asymmetries or contour irregularities from prior trauma, surgery, or normal growth.
 Occasionally, fillers are used in the tip to augment size or slightly increase projection.
-This application is more limited, as fillers cannot make the tip look thinner.
+This application is limited as fillers cannot make the tip look thinner.
 The tightness of the tip skin and the viscosity of the filler usually create a fuller tip appearance when compared to a thinner one.
 One unique advantage regarding fillers in the nose is that they tend to last much longer than application elsewhere on the face.
 In the bridge, it is not unusual to see results lasting for one year or more.
-A surgeon with experience performing ‘liquid rhinoplasty’ can provide the best advice.
+A surgeon with experience performing ‘liquid Rhinoplasty’ can provide the best advice.

 See Dr. Tong’s work in our Rhinoplasty before and after photos.

-Rhinoplasty (Nose Job) at a Glance
+Rhinoplasty (Nose Reshaping) at a Glance

 - Not removing enough nasal hump